leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

 It's time to understand why this way of building geometry is, often, perfect for Computational Geometry.

 Triangle meshes are made up of vertices.
 Each of these vertices represents a point in space.
 Because we often re-use vertices, as most of them are shared in a mesh, it's a good idea to store the vertices separately from the actual triangles.
 You add vertices to a mesh, and then use the index to that vertex, to actually build your triangle.
-Let's see how that looks like in PicoGK.
+Let's see how that looks in PicoGK.

 ```c#
 Mesh msh = new();